Namenda XR Dosage

 The information at Drugs.com is not a substitute for medical advice.
 Always consult your doctor or pharmacist.

 The dosage of NAMENDA XR shown to be effective in a controlled clinical trial is 28 mg once daily.

 The recommended starting dose of NAMENDA XR is 7 mg once daily.
-The recommended target dose is 28 mg once daily.
-The dose should be increased in 7 mg increments to 28 mg once daily.
-The minimum recommended interval between dose increases is one week, and only if the previous dose has been well tolerated.
+The dose should be increased in 7 mg increments to the recommended maintenance dose of 28 mg once daily.
+The minimum recommended interval between dose increases is one week.
+The dose should only be increased if the previous dose has been well tolerated.
 The maximum recommended dose is 28 mg once daily.

 NAMENDA XR can be taken with or without food.
 NAMENDA XR capsules can be taken intact or may be opened, sprinkled on applesauce, and thereby swallowed.
 The entire contents of each NAMENDA XR capsule should be consumed; the dose should not be divided.